10 Morning Habits for Better Gut Health

 Before coffee or breakfast, drink a glass of water.
 After a night of sleep, your body has gone several hours without fluids, so rehydrating first thing is a simple way to support your morning routine.

 Warm water with lemon is fine if you enjoy it, but it is not required.
-Lemon water should not be described as a detox, cleanse, liver treatment, or digestion cure.
 Plain water works well too.

 Simple idea: drink 8–12 ounces of water after waking, then eat breakfast when it fits your schedule.